Retirement Income Planning Risks – Reverse Dollar Cost Averaging

 Worse still, a lot of retirement income planners don’t know how to do it the right way either… how to allocate the right amounts and solve for the right questions.

-Far too often, the mainstream advice to ‘buy and hold stocks’ or ‘buy low-cost index funds’.
+Far too often, the mainstream advice is to ‘buy and hold stocks’ or ‘buy low-cost index funds’.
 These are great growth strategies, but when the same old advice is offered up as retirement income planning, the results are disastrous.

 Today, I wanted to share with you a paper that I dug out of the archives because it presents an extremely valuable lesson for people transitioning from accumulation mode and into preservation and income maximization mode.
 It’s useful for anyone thinking about withdrawing investment assets for retirement income.